Kelly Ripa And Mark Consuelos Smooch On Red Carpet As He Tells Fans That Ripa Still Takes His Breath Away

 It’s no secret that Mark Consuelos and Kelly Ripa are still madly in love with each other, even after years of marriage.

 As the Inquisitr reported a few weeks ago, Kelly Ripa shared an adorable throwback of herself and her husband Mark Consuelos from their time on All My Children as Haley and Mateo.
-And then just last week the Inquistr alsoreported that Ripa shared a picture of Consuelos from 2002, calling him her man crush now and forever.
+And then just last week, the Inquisitr also reported that Ripa shared a picture of Consuelos from 2002, calling him her man crush now and forever.

 This past weekend, Ripa and Consuelos walked the Oscars red carpet together and shared a few smooches along the way.
 According to Just Jared, Kelly and Mark slayed the red carpet with her in a Christian Siriano gown and Fred Leighton jewelry.
 As they walked to the Oscars together, they stopped for an interview with Ryan Seacrest before kissing for the cameras.